secureCryptoConfig/secureCryptoConfigInterface/README.md

 ```
 Methods provided for Hashing are: `passwordHash(..)` and `validatePasswordHash(..)`

 - `passwordHash(Plaintext password)`/`passwordHash(byte[] password)`: The password can be specified in form of a PlaintextContainer or byte[] representation.
 The given password will be hashed.
-As a result a SCCPasswordHash will be returned.
+As a result, a SCCPasswordHash will be returned.
 It is also possible to invoke the method on a specified PlaintextContainer.

 - `validatePasswordHash(PlaintextContainer password, SCCPasswordHash hash)`/`validateHash(byte[] plaintext, SCCHash hash)`: As parameter the SCCPasswordHash (containing hash and parameters) and the corresponding password must be specified.
 Can also be invoked on SCCPasswordHash.
 Returns a boolean.
 Look if a given SCCPasswordHash is valid: password will be hashed again and compared if resulting hash is identical to the given one.